theodi/open-standards-guidebook/src/creating-open-standards/developing-standards/development.md

 # Set up your infrastructure

-In ‘[Scoping and starting](https://docs.google.com/document/d/1mpAgLM3OiO5FFanRYI4Qz5M3fXh2TYmeSIlde_hNFSM/edit?usp=sharing)’, we recommended choosing a development infrastructure to support the development team and share progress with the standards community.
+In ‘[Scoping and starting](https://docs.google.com/document/d/1mpAgLM3OiO5FFanRYI4Qz5M3fXh2TYmeSIlde_hNFSM/edit?usp=sharing)’, we recommend choosing a development infrastructure to support the development team and share progress with the standards community.

 For the development infrastructure, consider a repository or platform that: